Patrício Pitbull

-Patrício Freire (born July 7, 1987, in Natal, Brazil), known professionally by his ring name Patrício Pitbull, is a Brazilian mixed martial artist currently competing in Bellator MMA where he is the current three-time Bellator Featherweight Champion and former Bellator Lightweight Champion.
+Patrício André de Sousa Freire (born July 7, 1987), known professionally as Patrício Pitbull, is a Brazilian professional mixed martial artist currently competing in the Featherweight division of the Ultimate Fighting Championship (UFC).
+He formerly competed in Bellator MMA where he was the three-time Bellator Featherweight Champion and former Bellator Lightweight Champion.
 He is the younger brother of lightweight fighter Patricky Pitbull.
-He is the second-ever simultaneous two-weight champion in Bellator MMA history.
-As of April 19, 2022, he is No. 1 in the Bellator men's pound-for-pound rankings.
+He was the second-ever simultaneous two-weight champion in Bellator MMA history, and is widely considered to be the best Bellator fighter of all-time.
+As of November 4, 2025, he is #12 in the UFC featherweight rankings.

-He is currently ranked as the No. 4 featherweight in the world by Fight Matrix, having been ranked as high as No. 3 in October 2020.
-Combat Press ranks him as the No. 5 featherweight, No. 5 lightweight and No. 9 pound-for-pound fighter in the world.
-Sherdog ranks him as the No. 6 lightweight and No. 7 featherweight fighter in the world.
-He is also ranked as the No. 1 featherweight fighter outside of the UFC by Ranking MMA.

 Background

 Freire was born and grew up in the outskirts of Natal, Brazil.
 Freire began training Brazilian jiu-jitsu at the age of ten to help fend off the stigma of his size.
 As a teenager, he trained at the famed Chute Boxe academy alongside notable MMA stars such as Wanderlei Silva and Mauricio Rua.